 As the social exchange needs to be reinforced, the sense of accomplishment may help maintain loyalty.
-It will also close the loop in many cases where donors are aware of an issue, give money, and never find out a concrete outcomes of how many lives the money helped save, how many tents were built after the earthquake, and so on.
+It will also close the loop in many cases where donors are aware of an issue, give money, and never find out concrete outcomes of how many lives the money helped save, how many tents were built after the earthquake, and so on.

-Communicating achievements is important for both the prerequisite notion of trust as well as the role of reinforcement it plays in the social exchange.
+Communicating achievements is important for both the prerequisite notion of trust, as well as the role of reinforcement it plays in the social exchange.

-Transparency factors in the simplest terms eg proportions of donated money that go to XYZ, should be published where they are readily available, such as online, not just buried within Annual Reports.
+Transparency factors in the simplest terms eg proportions of donated money that go to XYZ should be published where they are readily available, such as online, not just buried within Annual Reports.
 Media attention through releases and stories at a local as well as national level should be generated upon completion of activities or achievement of goals.

-Targeting, Segmenting & Positioning
+Targeting, Segmenting, and Positioning

 Research, if it has not been done already, would be beneficial to identify the key donor group(s), existing and future.

 Armed with this information, more personal relevance to this target could be included in fundraising and disaster relief advertising.
-For example, if research found that the key donor group was average income Australians with school-aged children, it might find it beneficial to get away from focusing on the dire plight of homeless teenagers and vagrant 50 year-old alcoholics if this is not of direct relevance to the donor target.
+For example, if research found that the key donor group was average-income Australians with school-aged children, it might find it beneficial to get away from focusing on the dire plight of homeless teenagers and vagrant 50-year-old alcoholics if this is not of direct relevance to the donor target.
 Instead, it should focus on more everyday scenarios through which donors can make more of a connection.

-As the society changes, the positioning of the message also needs to change.
+As society changes, the positioning of the message also needs to change.
 Aside from the tagline “Thank God for the Salvos”, there is another common saying “God helps those who help themselves”.
 Post GFC, marketing communications might benefit from a focus shift away from the down-and-out toward beneficiaries more closely resembling the donor (ie getting a hand up, rather than a hand-out).

-Involvement & Adding Value
+Involvement and Adding Value